frunox/The-Lonesome-Coder/src/posts/05_bye-bootstrap.md

 ## CSS Variables

 Another concept I'm trying to incorporate into my projects are CSS variables, also known as custom properties.
 They allow you to set a particular property, line background color, as a variable.
 If that property with that value is used in many places in your CSS, you set them all to the variable name.
 That way, if you need to change the value in all the places where it is used, you only change the value of the variable.
 It's similar to using variables in JavaScript.
-Get a better explanation at [blob.hubspot.com](https://blog.hubspot.com/website/css-variables) or [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+Get a better explanation at [blob.hubspot.com](https://blog.hubspot.com/website/css-variables), [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), or this first of a series of videos by [Kevin Powell](https://www.youtube.com/watch?v=PHO6TBq_auI).

 The values of CSS variables can even be [changed in JavaScript](https://www.youtube.com/watch?v=cZ0yt67A7OM), something I haven't tried yet.